davidborzek/tvhgo/docs/configuration.md

 | username  | string | false    |         | Username of the tvheadend server.                                                                |
 | password  | string | false    |         | Password of the tvheadend server.
 It is recommended to configure it via an environment variable. |

+> NOTE: Currently only plain text authentication is supported.
+Set the authentication type in tvheadent either to `Plain (insecure)` or `Both plain and digest`.

 **Example**

 ```yaml